Jeunese/jeunese.github.io/docs/docs-as-code.md

 * Collaboration, by fostering communication and cooperation between teams.
 * Integration, by synchronising documentation release with the functionality of the product.

 Using Engineering processes and tools to publish content allows technical writers to review and publish updates faster.
 Publishing is no longer a special or challenging event.
 Rather, the approach involves a simple and functional process in which you build the documentation and ensure that changes don't introduce errors before pushing it to a live website.

+This process allows you to work on content without worrying about visual layout and style, since these aspects are already configured.

 Docs-as-Code also empowers colleagues, especially the Engineers who build the product, to provide their own input.
 Even large teams of technical writers can't know everything about the product, and people are typically eager to contribute when they get to talk about something they care about.
 People like to share, so much so that many do it for free –– at work, in gaming, in open-source software projects, and in wikis.